 Be a mentor for and seek mentorship from women around you.
 By connecting with each other, we can empower and be empowered, and make sure that the next generation of women know that they are worth just as much as their male counterparts.
 They will be treated better because they will know that they deserve it.

 Finally, learn to value yourself.
 This ties into charging what you are worth and not feeling the need to cut down on other women, but it can mean so much more than that.
 Because when we value ourselves, we are able to recognize when things are unfair, and we are able to speak out about it because we know that we deserve better.

 Women do not need to apologize for taking up space or existing.
 We have just as much of a right to live, and to lead, as anyone.

-There is a future for women in business and politics where we are treated equal.
+There is a future for women in business and politics where we are treated equally.
 But it is not the kind of future that can happen overnight.
 Examine yourself and your biases, and do not be afraid to ask the people around you to do the same.
-Surround yourself by people who support you, and lead by example.
+Surround yourself with people who support you, and lead by example.

 No matter what you do, whether you are running your own business or running for office, be bold, be brave, and be unapologetically you.